PLOS/ambraproject/Quickstart-Guide.md

 ## Content Repo (crepo)

 The Content Repo is a append-only repository of article assets, including the manuscript XML and all images.

+# Deploying pre-built WAR files

+You can set up and run ambra without compiling any code.
+Simply use the war files provided [here](http://www.ambraproject.org/downloads), and follow the instructions for [Deploying the artifacts to Tomcat](#deploying-the-artifacts-to-tomcat).

 # Compiling the components